mdydek/PINNFuser.jl/README.md

 instantiate
 ```

-Now the project is ready to be run or developed further:

 ## Usage
 Leave the package manager by pressing BACKSPACE or Ctrl + C. This will take you back to the Julia REPL.
 ```julia